MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/architecture.md

 - ***Shared Services Infrastructure***: Centrally controlled but de-centrally deployed services, such as Domain Controllers, must be designed, configured, and built to make requisite common services and resources available for application teams to consume and integrate with.
 It is important to note that not all “traditional” on premise shared services should be provided in the cloud.
 For example, file shares and HSMs should be considered as application level resources using native-Azure services.

-- ***DevOps***: An end-to-end DevOps experience with robust SDLC practices must be designed, built and deployed to ensure the safe, repeatable and consistent delivery of Infrastructure as Code artefacts.
-Such artefacts are to be developed, tested and deployed using dedicated integration, release and deployment pipelines with strong source control and traceability.
+- ***DevOps***: An end-to-end DevOps experience with robust SDLC practices must be designed, built and deployed to ensure the safe, repeatable and consistent delivery of Infrastructure as Code artifacts.
+Such artifacts are to be developed, tested and deployed using dedicated integration, release and deployment pipelines with strong source control and traceability.

 In addition to the key aspects denoted above, the design, configuration, deployment, and integration of each “landing zone” should meet critical customer requirements relating to:

-- Business Continuity and Disaster Recovery, both at the platform and application level.
+- Business continuity and disaster recovery, both at the platform and application level.
-- Service Management, such as incident response and support.
+- Service mnagement, such as incident response and support.
-- Service Catalogue, such as CMDB.
+- Service catalogue, such as CMDB.

-## High Level Architecture
+## High-level architecture

 ![CAF enterprise-scale landing zone Architecture](./media/ns-arch.png "CAF enterprise-scale landing zone Architecture") Figure 2 – CAF enterprise-scale landing zone Architecture